-- SETT Framework: By first sharing information about the student’s characteristics, his/her learning environments and the specific tasks he/she needs to accomplish, the IEP team can then identify AT solutions and curricular strategies. http://www.joyzabala.com/documents.html
+- SETT Framework: By first sharing information about the student’s characteristics, their learning environments and the specific tasks they need to accomplish, the IEP team can then identify AT solutions and curricular strategies.
+Assistive Technology for Students with Disabilities - NYSED

 - QIAT Matrix: A set of widely-applicable Quality Indicators for Assistive Technology Services in school settings helps to guide us towards improved AT practices district-wide. www.qiat.org

 - The Wisconsin Assistive Technology Initiative (WATI) is a statewide project funded by the Wisconsin Department of Public Instruction to help all school districts develop or improve their assistive technology services.
 The WATI forms and procedures are widely used to address AT Assessment. http://www.wati.org/

 - Individuals with Disabilities Education Act Office of Special Education and Rehabilitative Services - U.S. Department of Education

 - A student's IEP team considers whether each student with a disability requires Assistive Technology as part of the initial or annual review process.
 The student's school team may complete an Assistive Technology Consideration Form** Assistive Technology (AT) Consideration Checklist.
 The AT Resource Guide** may be used as a reference tool to help identify possible AT tools and options.
 The AT Consideration/Screening Form is based on the student's individual academic curriculum and specific instructional tasks.
 Baseline information, current levels of functioning and modifications and accommodations currently in place are documented.